 Please note that if you are enrolled in our standard PowerOn service, San Diego Community Power’s charges and SDG&E’s generation credit will generally cancel each other out.
-There’s never a duplicate charge on your electric bill.
+There is never a duplicate charge on your electric bill.

-Remember that SDG&E is still responsible for servicing your electricity account, repairs, and billing.
-So if your electrical power goes out, or if you need an emergency repair, please contact SDG&E at 1-800-411-7343.
+Remember that SDG&E is still responsible for servicing your electric account, repairs and billing.
+If your power goes out or you require an emergency repair, you must contact SDG&E at 1-800-411-7343

 The CCA Electric Generation line reflects the total amount charged by SDCP for the energy that you used during the current billing period.